NickAzureDevops/DevOps-The-Hard-Way-Azure/Kubernetes/Readme.md

 The deployment is what gets the application running in Kubernetes

 This service is what exposes the Kubernetes application so you can reach the frontend from a load balancer hostname or IP.

+Deploy The Uber App

+Once the AKS cluster is built and the Kubernetes manifest is ready, you will be next deploying the manifest.
+You can do this by running the kubectl create -f deployment.yml and once it has be created run the kubectl get deployments to view the deployment.